LORRAINE (GOSBEE) VATCHER

 Canvases: Stretched canvases come either stretched over a wooden frame or stretched on a cardboard type of backing.
 Either is fine.

-Easel (optional) It is easier on your neck to have an easel but a simple, cheaper one is fine.
+Easel, one to sit on the table or one which stands on the floor (optional).
+It is easier on your neck to have an easel and a simple, cheaper one is fine.